collocations.org

 The committee presented its report to the Attorney General.

-I typed up a report about the morning''s events for our clients.
+I typed up a report about the morning's events for our clients.

-file, give (sb/sth), let sb have, submit
+file, give (sb/sth), let sb have, provide, send sb/sth, submit

-Our correspondent in Washington files a report most days. | I''ll let you have a report as soon as I can.
+Our correspondent in Kabul files a report most days.

-Our correspondent in Washington files a report most days. | I''ll let you have a report as soon as I can.
+I'll let you have a report as soon as I can.

 issue, release